CatFortman/AZ204DevelopingSolutionsForMicrosoftAzure/README.md

     - ARM Tools
 - dotnet 8.0.101
 - azure cli 2.52.0
+- Docker Desktop

 ## Skills

-Here is a list of skills implemented in this repository that are covered in Developing Solutions for Microsoft Azure 2021 edition:
+Here is a list of skills included in this repository, along with links to extra materials for review that are covered in Developing Solutions for Microsoft Azure 2021 edition:

 * Skill 1.1: Implement solutions that use virtual machines (COMPLETED)
 * Skill 1.2: Create Azure App Service web apps